 Couples may seek therapy to improve communication, develop better intimacy, work through infidelity, navigate nontraditional relationships, learn how to fight in a healthy way, and more.
 Couples therapy can be an excellent way to improve communication skills, grow closer, build trust, set boundaries, move past issues, resolve conflict, recognize patterns, and remain happy and healthy as partners.
 You may find a suitable couples therapist in your local area or through an online therapy platform.

 Reasons Why Couples May Seek Therapy

 Many couples mistakenly believe that they won't benefit from therapy because their issues aren't "that bad."
-You don't have to be in the midst of an affair or on the brink of leaving to seek help.
-In fact, it's better to be proactive and tackle your problems early before they morph into something too difficult to overcome.
+You don't necessarily have to be in the midst of an affair or on the brink of leaving to seek marriage help.
+It can be better to be proactive and tackle your problems early before they morph into something too difficult to overcome.

-On the opposite end, you have people who feel there is no sense in attending counseling sessions because their marriages are too far gone.
-In reality, it doesn't matter if your marital problems are simple or complex.
-If an issue stops you from living your fullest life with your partner, couples therapy is a viable option.
-Common reasons why couples seek help from a relationship therapist include:
+On the opposite end, you can have people who feel there is no sense in attending counseling sessions because their marriages are too far gone.
+In reality, it doesn't always matter if your marriage problems are simple or complex.
+If an issue stops you from living your fullest life with your partner, couples therapy can be a viable option.

 - Premarital counseling

 - Intimacy issues

 - Divorce/ending a relationship